haokeyingxiao/haoke/changelog/release-6-4-2-0/2021-05-22-prepare-several-methods-to-be-native-typed.md

 issue: NEXT-14973
 ---
 # Core
 * Deprecated the following methods.
-They will all have a native typehint for their parameters and/or return type with Shopware 6.5.0.0
+They will all have a native typehint for their parameters and/or return type with Haoke 6.5.0.0
   * Shopware\Core\Framework\DataAbstractionLayer\Indexing\EntityIndexer::iterate
   * Shopware\Core\Checkout\Customer\DataAbstractionLayer\CustomerIndexer::iterate
   * Shopware\Core\Checkout\Promotion\DataAbstractionLayer\PromotionIndexer::iterate